Change the Narrative Fellowship Program

 Paula

 Paula (she/her) is a criminal justice student.
 She enjoys reading, traveling, and trying new foods.
-During her time in the Fellowship, she hopes to improve her public speaking skills and build stronger connections and networks.
-Paula is interested in addressing negative narratives about financial abuse, housing, and food security.
+Paul joined the Fellowship to improve her public speaking skills and build stronger connections and networks.
+Paula wants to address negative narratives about financial abuse, housing, and food security.
+She is also passionate about reforming the criminal justice system.

 Tiaza